humamaboalraja/superchat-backend-challenge-humam.abo_alraja/README.md

 ## **💫 Implementation**

-The result of this implementation is [GraphQL](https://graphql.org/) [Apollo server](https://www.apollographql.com/docs/apollo-server/#:~:text=Apollo%20Server%20is%20an%20open,use%20data%20from%20any%20source.) that relies on [Nexus Schema](https://nexusjs.org) to code-first generate its schema and make it type-safe to effeciently use it in TypeScript, and the ORM of choise was [Prisma](https://www.prisma.io/) which is interacting with Postgres instance that is running on Docker.
+The result of this implementation is [GraphQL](https://graphql.org/) [Apollo server](https://www.apollographql.com/docs/apollo-server/#:~:text=Apollo%20Server%20is%20an%20open,use%20data%20from%20any%20source.) that relies on [Nexus Schema](https://nexusjs.org) to code-first generate its schema and make it type-safe to efficiently use it in TypeScript, and the ORM of choice was [Prisma](https://www.prisma.io/) which is interacting with Postgres instance that is running on Docker.

 <br>